 Methods: Five year mortality was estimated using logistic regression and treating serum LDL as a continuous predictor of interest.
 Odds ratios in survival distributions were tested using a model which allowed for unequal variance through use of the Huber-White sandwich estimator of the standard errors.
 A confidence interval for the odds ratio was assessed at an alpha=0.05 level of significance.

 Results: From a logistic regression analysis of 725 available observations from a sample of 735 elderly subjects between ages 65 and 99, we estimate that for each 1 mg/dL increase in serum LDL, the odds of five year mortality decreases by 0.774% (OR = 0.992).
 Based on a 95% confidence interval, we find that this observation is not unusual if the true odds of death within five years were decrease anywhere between 0.125% and 1.42% for each 1 mg/dL increase.
 These results are statistically significant evidence of an association between five year mortality and serum LDL (p-value = 0.019) and we can confidently reject the null hypothesis of no association between serum LDL and survival in favor of a hypothesis that death within 5 years is associated with lower mean serum LDL.

+Score：3

 How do your conclusions about such an association from this model compare to your conclusions reached in problems 1-3 of this homework and problems 2 and 4 of homework #2?
 Which analyses would you prefer a priori.?